-The facility staffing plan (Post Audit) shows that there are currently thirty-five (35) security post positions, which include two (2) Lieutenants and five (5) Sergeants.
+The facility staffing plan (Post Audit) shows that there are currently thirty-three (33) security post positions, which include one (1) Lieutenant, one (1) Sergeant and one (1) Unit Manager.
 The Post Audit was last reviewed in January 2017 by the Warden and in March 2017 by the Agency PREA Coordinator.
 There are also nine (9) administrative staff who are shared among Deerfield Work Centers.
 Deviations from the staffing plan are noted on the Daily Duty Roster; however, it is noted that there has never been a deviation that prevented the facility from meeting the requirements of staffing.
 Deviations are identified by code and include: Annual Leave, Comp Time, Civil Work Related, Educational Leave, Family/Personal Leave, Military Leave, Public Health Emergency Leave, Recognition leave, School Assistance & Volunteer Services Leave, Sick Family Leave, Sick Personal Leave, Short Term Disability Leave, Training, Workers Compensation Leave, and Leave without Pay.

 Each housing unit contains a PREA Logbook, where unannounced rounds are documented, including the signature of the person conducting the rounds, the date and time.
-A review of samples provided by the facility of random dates and random housing units shows that there is a minimum three (3) unannounced round conducted daily by a Sergeant or higher noted in the PREA Logbook.
-Additionally, the Lieutenant or Assistant Warden may also conduct unannounced rounds and these are documented as well in the Watch Office Logbook.
+A review of samples provided by the facility of random dates and random housing units shows that there is a minimum of one (1) unannounced round weekly by either the Sergeant, Lieutenant or Unit Manager.
 Staff confirm that rounds are conducted hourly in all areas in addition to the unannounced rounds.